Adversarial Attacks on Medical Hyperspectral Imaging Exploiting Spectral-Spatial Dependencies and Multiscale Features: Conclusion

-This study introduces a specialized adversarial attack framework specifically designed for medical hyperspectral imaging, addressing the unique spectral-spatial characteristics and Multiscale features inherent in medical data.
+This study introduces a specialized adversarial attack framework specifically designed for MHSI, addressing the unique spectral-spatial characteristics and multiscale features inherent in medical data.
 Our innovative Local Pixel Dependency Attack leverages precise spatial relationships between neighboring pixels, while the Multiscale Information Attack strategically targets hierarchical spectral-spatial features.
 These innovations effectively exploit critical vulnerabilities in medical deep learning classifiers, significantly reducing classification accuracy for clinically relevant tumor regions on Brain and MDC datasets, outperforming existing methods such as SS-FGSM, SSA, and MfcaNet.
 However, our approach could be further enhanced by incorporating domain-specific priors, such as spectral similarity between tumor and surrounding tissues, to refine perturbation precision.
+In addition, under the small perturbation budget, together with the structured perturbation design, the generated adversarial examples preserve relatively smooth and coherent spectral patterns rather than exhibiting abrupt spectral distortions.
+Nevertheless, our current framework does not explicitly enforce physical reflectance constraints, future work could integrate physics-informed regularization terms into the perturbation generation process to ensure strict spectral plausibility.

 The clinical relevance of our method is substantial, as adversarial misclassifications of tumor regions can critically affect diagnostic accuracy, leading to potential misdiagnoses and compromised patient outcomes.
-By explicitly addressing vulnerabilities related to spectral-spatial dependencies and Multiscale information, this research highlights the urgent need for robust defensive strategies tailored specifically to medical HSI-based diagnostic systems.
-Future research will validate clinical applicability in diverse scenarios and develop targeted defenses to enhance medical imaging reliability.
+By explicitly addressing vulnerabilities related to spectral-spatial dependencies and multiscale information, this research highlights the urgent need for robust defensive strategies tailored specifically to MHSI-based diagnostic systems.
+Future research should further validate the clinical applicability of our method in diverse scenarios and develop targeted defensive measures to enhance the reliability and safety of medical imaging practices.